Update February 5, 2018

 By now, I am sure you have heard of Gary Chapman’s relationship-changing book THE FIVE LOVE LANGUAGES.
 If you have read the book, great!
 If not, I would highly recommend it.
-It is a game-changer folks.
+It is a game-changer, folks.
 A total relationship game-changer.

-- Words of Affirmation
+1. Words of Affirmation

-- Quality Time
+2. Quality Time

-- Receiving Gifts
+3. Receiving Gifts

-- Acts of Service
+4. Acts of Service

-- Physical Touch
+5. Physical Touch

 This post is NOT meant to be a replacement for the book.
 There is a wealth of knowledge and inspiration in Mr. Chapman’s book that is necessary for understanding the Five Love Languages and how to speak them.
-This post is meant to give you some solid examples of how to speak your loved one’s love language.
+This post is meant to give you some solid examples of how to express your loved one’s love language.